turingschool/backend-curriculum-site/module2/lessons/testing_best_practices.md

 ## Targeting Specific Elements

-Often, when we are testing for content on a page, we will need to be more specific that `expect(page).to have_content('some content')`.
+Often, when we are testing for content on a page, we will need to be more specific than `expect(page).to have_content('some content')`.
 There are three main ways to target more specific elements using capybara.

 ### within